 How can you make this all happen?
 What does the Youthpass process mean in practice?
 The second part of the handbook (page 52) gives you methods and tools related to the different phases of the Youthpass process.
-We offer methods for the different actions of the Youth in Action programme (youth exchanges, voluntary service, youth initiatives, training, etc.) and we balance different kinds of methods: individual, group, creative, writing etc.
+We offer methods for different activity types (youth exchanges, voluntary service, transnational youth initiatives, training, etc.) and we balance different kinds of methods: individual, group, creative, writing etc.

-• We have indicated which phase of the Youthpass process each method best fits.
+We have indicated which phase of the Youthpass process each method best fits.
 The methods, exercises and tools featured in this booklet were partly collected and developed during a seminar on Youthpass tools and methods (Berlin, November 2010) by a group of people closely involved in the Youthpass's development over the past few years.
 Some of the methods come from other practitioners in the field, looking for more innovative ways of working with Youthpass.